jxxcarlson/elm-stat/README.md

 - `Data`  provides types and functions for extracting lists of 2D points both from strings and `RawData` values.
 This module is used in `Chart`

+- `ErrorBars` provides utilities for drawing error bars.
+Used in `Chart`.

 ## Example usage